 - HIDA scan (Hepatobiliary Iminodiacetic Acid)- performed by injecting a radioactive dye into the bloodstream and visualizing the flow through a special camera placed on the abdomen

-- Place patient on clear liquids only for 6-12 hours prior to procedure
+- Place patient on clear liquids only for 6-12 hours prior to the procedure

-- Withhold NSAIDS and anticoagulants prior to procedure to avoid excess bleeding and interference with the test
+- Withhold NSAIDs and anticoagulants prior to the procedure to avoid excess bleeding and interference with the test

 - Assist patient with ambulation after the tests as medication (often morphine) given during the procedure may cause drowsiness

 - Obesity is often related to gallbladder disease- encourage diet and exercise to control weight